 When you bake spanakopita, it tends to dry out, as does anything when it's heated.
 So adding something moist like ricotta will prevent this from happening leaving a deliciously cheesy and creamy interior even when it's cold.

-I also add lemon juice which goes SO incredibly well with spinach, it is a must!
+I also add lemon juice which goes SO incredibly well with spinach, it is a must for these mini triangles!

 What Is Spanakopita?